aspose-total/Aspose.Total-Products/total/en/cpp/conversion/rtf-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert RTF to CSV or Online App" h2="Export RTF to CSV via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+RTF (Rich Text Format) is a document file format that is used to store documents with formatting information such as font, size, color, and layout.
+It is widely used for exchanging documents between different applications.
+CSV (Comma Separated Values) is a plain text file format used for storing tabular data such as a spreadsheet or a database.
+It is a popular format for data interchange as it is simple and supported by most applications.
+Converting RTF to CSV is a common requirement for data analysis and manipulation.

+<h2>How Aspose.Total helps for RTF to CSV Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render a wide range of document and image formats within their C++ applications.
+It includes APIs for manipulating documents, images, email, and barcodes.
+It also includes APIs for converting documents from one format to another.

+Using Aspose.Total for C++, you can easily include RTF to CSV conversion feature within your C++ applications.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to export RTF to HTML and then convert HTML to CSV respectively.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API that enables developers to create, edit, render, and convert documents within their C++ applications.
+It supports a wide range of document formats including DOC, DOCX, RTF, HTML, OpenDocument, PDF, XPS, EPUB, and many more.
+Aspose.Cells for C++ is a powerful spreadsheet manipulation API that enables developers to create, manipulate, convert, and render spreadsheets within their C++ applications.
+It supports a wide range of spreadsheet formats including XLS, XLSX, CSV, HTML, PDF, ODS, and many more.

- You can include RTF to CSV conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to CSV.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Using Aspose.Words for C++, you can export RTF to HTML and then using Aspose.Cells for C++, you can convert HTML to CSV.
+Both APIs come under Aspose.Total for C++ package.
+Thus, you can easily include RTF to CSV conversion feature within your C++ applications by using Aspose.Total for C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}